Actively Recruiting

 You may qualify if you...

-- Youth must be between 14 and 25 years old
+- Youth aged 14 to 25 years

-- Youth and caregivers must read and speak English
+- Youth must read and speak English

-- Youth must be able to attend eight two-hour online sessions at set times
+- Youth must be able to attend eight, two-hour online sessions at set times

-- Youth must not be at high risk for suicide or actively psychotic
+- Youth must not be at high risk for suicide

 - Caregivers must be over 18 years old